How Much to Rent a Music Studio?

-HAVE YOU EVER WONDERED HOW MUCH IT COSTS TO RECORD A DEMO IN A PROFESSIONAL STUDIO?
+HAVE YOU EVER WONDERED HOW MUCH IS STUDIO TIME IN A PROFESSIONAL STUDIO?

 HOW MUCH DOES IT COST TO RECORD A SONG IN A STUDIO?